SUI-Components/sui/packages/sui-bundler/README.md

 ## Externals

 It offers you a way to upload an external library to your project that you would normally put by hand in a tag script in the index.html file.
 It adds a reference in the index.html with a hash.

-## Hot Module Replacement - React

-It offers Hot Module Replacement out-of-the-box, you only have to follow [these instructions](https://webpack.js.org/guides/hot-module-replacement/#enabling-hmr) for your project.

 ## Configuring source map generation